 Hey guys, I have seen students struggling with interview questions and much specifically with the numbers of CCNA (port numbers, timers, etc.), and general definitions of some basic technologies.
-Hopefully this blog will give some confidence in the interview process.
+Hopefully this blog of CCNA Classes in Pune will give some confidence in the interview process.
 Please don’t consider this as the specific questions and answers for the interview preparation, it’s much of a cheat-sheet.

-In this Blog I have tried to cover some very important topics of OSPF.
+In this Blog from CCNA Course in Pune, I have tried to cover some very important topics of OSPF.
 So, let’s start without wasting any time.

 OSPF (Open Shortest Path First)

 It is a dynamic routing protocol that synchronises routing table in-between the routers.
 It’s an Interior Gateway Protocol (IGP), used specifically to sync routing table of routers belonging to the same Autonomous System (AS).

 - Its open standard, link state routing protocol, used across multiple manufacturer devices.

 - OSPF version 2 is defined in RFC 2328.